Results of the 1917 Russian Constituent Assembly election: Petrograd City

 Petrograd city constituted an electoral district of its own, separate from the rest of the Petrograd Governorate.
 Voter turnout in the capital was estimated at between 69.7% and 72%.

 For the Petrograd Metropolitan district, Radkey assigns 861 votes as "unaccounted" for minor lists.
 Spirin presents lists 5, 10 and 13 with a total vote of 862.
 In the results tally below, Spirin's data is used for these 3 lists.

 Moscow City

 The electoral district covered the city of Moscow, separate from Moscow Governorate.
 Voter turnout in the city was estimated at between 65.4% and 69.7%.

 North

 Arkhangelsk

 The electoral district covered the Arkhangelsk Governorate.
 Radkey's account is missing 4 uezds, representing some 25% of the electorate the Archangel electoral district.

-Notably, Archangel had a different electoral system than the rest of the country, as voters voted for individual candidates rather than party lists.
 Notably, Arkhangelsk had a different electoral system than the rest of the country, as voters voted for individual candidates rather than party lists.
 Five parties had fielded their candidates in the constituency; The Kadets fielded Aleksander Isupov and Viktor Bartenev, the Socialist-Revolutionaries (supported by the Peasants' Deputies Soviet) fielded Alexey Ivanov and Mikhail Kvyatkovsky, the Bolsheviks fielded Matvei Muranov and Georgy Oppokov and the Mensheviks fielded Anatoli Zhidkov and Vladimir Bustrem.
 Pavel Osipov was nominated by a group of citizens from Kurlev volost in Kholmogory uezd.